Northwestern Wildcats women's lacrosse: History

-The Wildcats began playing in 1982 and enjoyed success early, appearing in the NCAA tournament five times before budget cuts forced the team to disband in 1993.
+The Wildcats began playing at the varsity level in 1982 and enjoyed success early, appearing in the NCAA tournament five times before budget cuts forced the team to disband in 1993 and operate as a club sport from 1993 to 2001.
 Northwestern hired former Maryland player Kelly Amonte Hiller to be the head coach when the university revived the team in 2002.
 Hiller had to think outside the box in forming her squad; she recruited two freshmen who had never played the game before after seeing them jog around campus (they went on to be named All-Americans).

 Her methods proved successful, however, and the team improved its record every year from its inception until 2005, when the Wildcats went undefeated and won their first national title.
 Two years and two more championships later in 2007, they joined Maryland as the only teams to win three consecutive national titles.
 The Wildcats would take home championship trophies again in 2008 and after a second undefeated season in 2009.
+From 2005 to 2009 the team won five consecutive national championships.
 The streak ended in 2010 when the team lost to Maryland in a championship game that set the attendance record for a women's lacrosse match in the United States.
 During their five-year championship run, the Wildcats had a record of 106-3 and were undefeated at home.

-The Wildcats started a new streak the following year when they won their sixth championship, and then a seventh in 2012.
+The Wildcats started a new streak the following year in 2011 when they won their sixth championship, and then a seventh in 2012.
 Their streak of finals appearances would end in 2013 following a Final Four loss to the North Carolina Tar Heels.

-When the team visited the White House after winning their first championship, they created a minor fashion scandal when some members wore flip-flops.
+When the team visited the White House after winning their first championship in 2005, they created a minor fashion scandal when some members wore flip-flops.
 The publicity inspired the team to auction off their sandals with the proceeds going to the Friends of Jaclyn charity.
 The team first met Jaclyn Murphy in 2005 when she was recovering from a brain tumor and their support prompted her father to start a charity that matches other college teams with pediatric brain tumor patients.

+Following the Wildcats dynastic run of seven titles in eight years from 2005 to 2012, Northwestern lost in the Final Four in 2013 and 2014.
+They reached the Final Four in 2019, 2021, and 2022 as well.

+In 2023, Northwestern won their eighth national title after defeating Boston College 18-6 in the finals.

+2024 and 2025 both featured trips to the national championship game but both resulted in losses and seasons as national runner-ups.
+In 2024, the Wildcats lost to Boston College and in 2025 Northwestern lost to North Carolina.
+The Wildcats won their 9th national championship in 2026 after avenging their 2025 national championship loss to North Carolina.
+Prior to the start of the season, Martin Stadium was selected as the host site for the 2026 National Championship, making the Wildcats the first team since 1986 to win the tournament on home turf.